St Helens, Tasmania

 St Helens is part of the Break O'Day Council, a council that includes the nearby town of Binalong Bay.
-St Helens also has its own radio station named Star FM a community station on 93.7 MHz in the town, 100.3 MHz in St Marys and 98.5 MHz in Bicheno.
-A number of shops can be found in the town along Cecilia Street, such as a Supa IGA and Gallery Parnella.
+St Helens also has its own radio station named Star FM Tasmania a community station on 93.7 MHz in the town, 100.3 MHz in St Marys and 98.5 MHz in Bicheno.
+A number of shops can be found in the town along Cecilia Street, such as the Bay of Fires IGA. and Gallery Parnella.

 History

 St Helens was first used as a whaling base in the early 19th century.
 When tin was discovered in the surrounding area in the 1870s, St Helens became the shipping port for the mines.
 This was the first time a coach service had been introduced to the town; previous access had only been by sea.
 The town was named after St Helens, Isle of Wight.
 Today the town is a popular resort for fishing, swimming and other aquatic activities.
 Its economy is based largely on tourism, fishing and timber.

 Georges Bay Post Office opened on 1 April 1869 and was renamed "St Helen's" in 1882.

 The first European to explore the St Helens area was Captain Tobias Furneaux who sailed up the coast in 1773.
 He named the southern point of Georges Bay, St Helens Point.

 By the 1830s Georges Bay was being used by whalers and sealers.
 Not surprisingly the settlement which grew up on the shore became known as Georges Bay and the local Aboriginal people became known as the Georges Bay tribe.

 The first official land grant was provided in 1830 and in 1835 the small village was renamed St Helens.
 It would have continued to be an inconsequential port had not tin been discovered at Blue Tier in 1874.
 Suddenly the port, and the routes to the tin mines, were awash with miners.
 Over 1000 Chinese moved through the port.
 From 1874 until the turn of the century the tin mines prospered.

 When the mines closed the miners moved to the coast and many of them settled in St Helens.
 Slowly the port changed so that today it has a major fishing fleet which is supported by boat building, ships chandlery and other ancillary activities.
 In recent times tourism, driven by fishing and the town's mild climate, has become important.

 In 2018, St Helens hosted Triple J's annual One Night Stand concert.
 It featured Vance Joy, Peking Duk, Middle Kids, Alex the Astronaut and The Sleepyheads.

 Notable residents of St. Helens include Lee Hartney from The Smith Street Band & Tom Busby from Luca Brasi.